greenthings/Learning-Path-iOS-Development/README.md

-## Step 4
+## Step 5

 1. Read Swift Document
 2. Watch Videos
 3. Read Article about iOS Development
+4. Study Open Sourece iOS App
-4. Make App that you want to make by changing what you learned a little bit.
+5. Make App that you want to make by changing what you learned a little bit.

 This help you get more advice from others and get a sense of accomplishment quickly.